xdstone1on163/streaming_LLM_on_aws_with_websocket/README.md

 ### Prerequisites
 An AWS account
-Basic knowledge of AWS services, including API Gateway, Lambda, and CloudFormation An OpenAI API key (sign up on the OpenAI website if you don't have one)
+Basic knowledge of AWS services, including API Gateway, Lambda, and CloudFormation An OpenAI API key (sign up on the OpenAI website if you don't have one) and AWS Bedrock Claude3 model access
 ### Installation and Setup
 1. Clone this repository to your local machine.
 2. Configure the AWS CLI with your AWS account credentials.